Many Canadians may want to know their credit scores in order to see how it will affect their ability to access future credit products.

-How is a Canadian Credit Score Calculated?
+How Are Canadian Credit Scores Calculated?

 Canadian Credit Score Ranges

-The Average Canadian Credit Score
+The Average Canadian Credit Scores

 Does Age Matter?

 According to Equifax, Canada’s second credit reporting bureau, the highest percentage of Canadian citizens with a credit score of 750 and higher are in the 65 and older age group.
-On the other hand, the highest percentage of Canadian’s with a score of 520 and under are in the 25 and younger age group.
+On the other hand, the highest percentage of Canadians with a score of 520 and under are in the 25 and younger age group.